collapsed-stacks/startups/questions/7980/why-don-t-american-startups-produce-cheap-good-like-chinese-companies-e-g-by-s.md

 - tagged: `strategy`
 - score: 0

-<p>Some Chinese companies like Xiaomi produce cheap phone, and values billions just in several years.
-From entrepreneurship point of view, those are great successions.</p>
+Some Chinese companies like Xiaomi produce cheap phone, and values billions just in several years.
+From entrepreneurship point of view, those are great successions.

-<p>Assuming that profit / investment is high, so why don't American or Western companies jump into that field?
+Assuming that profit / investment is high, so why don't American or Western companies jump into that field?
 Why most companies like that are only Chinese companies?
-What is wrong here?</p>
+What is wrong here?

-<p>Is that Western investors don't want to make money by producing cheap goods?
-Oh this question is just for fun because I don't think anyone hates money that much.</p>
+Is that Western investors don't want to make money by producing cheap goods?
+Oh this question is just for fun because I don't think anyone hates money that much.

-<p>The real question is what prevents Western companies to go that way of Chinese companies?
-For example, starting a company on Chinese mainland to produce cheap goods</p>
+The real question is what prevents Western companies to go that way of Chinese companies?
+For example, starting a company on Chinese mainland to produce cheap goods

 ## Answer 7986